jwplayer/applicaster-docs/target-screen.md

 ## Target screens
 <img align="right" src="./img/movie-target.png" width="250">
-A target screen is where the user lands after selecting a video from a homepage or library.
+A target screen is where the user lands after selecting a media item from a homepage, library or any other page.

 Commonly used target screens:
 - A movie target: that promotes a movie by giving the full details about the video, like a description, rating, duration, etc.